-December 7, 2018
+December 12, 2019

-Management's Discussion and Analysis (Unaudited) June 30, 2018
+Management's Discussion and Analysis (Unaudited) June 30, 2019

-As management of El Prado Water & Sanitation District (District), we offer readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ending June 30, 2018.
+As management of State of New Mexico El Prado Water & Sanitation District (District), we offer readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ending June 30, 2019.
 We encourage readers to consider the financial information presented here in conjunction with the financial statements and accompanying notes which follow this section.